 No. Only higher-end models like the VIOFO A329 and A329S support SSD recording via USB-C.

-It’s optional.
-4G is great for remote tracking and cloud video access but not required for typical use.
+It is optional.
+4G is great for remote tracking and cloud video access but is not required for typical everyday use.

-They are more heat-tolerant, safer, and more durable, especially in hot climates like Saudi Arabia.
+Supercapacitors are far more heat-tolerant, safer, and more durable than standard lithium-ion batteries, especially in hot climates like Saudi Arabia.

 Yes.
-Dash cams with Wi-Fi and Bluetooth can be controlled and accessed via a mobile app.
+Dash cams equipped with Wi-Fi can be controlled and accessed via a dedicated mobile app on your smartphone.

-High-endurance cards such as VIOFO originals or SanDisk MAX Endurance are recommended.
+High-endurance microSD cards, such as VIOFO originals or SanDisk MAX Endurance, are highly recommended to handle constant video rewriting.

 Yes.
-It logs speed and location data, useful for legal or insurance purposes.
+GPS logging records your exact speed and location data, which can be incredibly useful for legal or insurance purposes after an accident.

 Not reliably.
-Parking mode requires constant power via a hardwire kit or external battery pack.
+True parking mode requires constant power via a hardwire kit connected to the fuse box or a dedicated external dash cam battery pack.

 Conclusion

-Dash cams are more than just cameras—they're powerful security tools made up of multiple advanced components.
+Dash cams are more than just cameras—they are powerful security tools made up of multiple advanced components.
 Each element contributes to recording quality, reliability, and smart features that help protect you and your vehicle.
-Understanding how these components work together will help you choose the right dash cam for your needs.
+Understanding how these components work together will help you choose the right dash cam for your specific needs.

-Explore the full selection of dash cams, accessories, and smart vehicle tech at BSTA.sa, your trusted destination for premium automotive electronics in Saudi Arabia.
+Explore the full selection of professional car dash cams, accessories, and smart vehicle tech at BSTA.sa, your trusted destination for premium automotive electronics in Saudi Arabia.